pull-baby-tooth

 As mentioned earlier, only attempt to remove baby teeth once you’re sure it’s time for them to come out.
 Your child shouldn’t have any problem wiggling or moving the tooth around, and no sharp pain when doing so.
 If it is time for a tooth to come out, try these methods below.

-1. First, encourage your child to gently wiggle the loose tooth with their clean fingers or tongue.
+1. Wiggle First: Encourage your child to gently wiggle the loose tooth with their clean fingers or tongue.
 Eating good, healthy, and crunchy foods can also help further loosen teeth.
 Foods that are good for loosening teeth include carrots, cucumbers, and celery.

-2. Once the tooth is very loose with little no pain, then you can help with removal.
-Wash your hands thoroughly and use a piece of clean gauze or tissue to get a firm grip on the tooth.
+2. Use Tissue, Floss, or Gauze: Once the tooth is very loose with little no pain, then you can help with removal.
+Wash your hands thoroughly and use a piece of clean gauze, floss or tissue to get a firm grip on the tooth.

 Remember, while home remedies can be effective for extremely loose baby teeth, they should never replace professional care.
 If there’s any doubt or if complications arise, consult a dentist promptly.
 Additionally, avoid using any tools or sharp objects to pull a tooth, as this can cause injury or infection.